dimitarg/dimitarg.github.io/_posts/2020-09-02-pure-testing-scala.md

 All tests in io.github.dimitarg.example.ResourceExample passed
 ```

 There.
-We have test and suite resource management with 0 lines of "framework code".
-This is again just a consequence of the fact that writing test programs is just writing programs - if your testing library doesn't get in the way.
+We now have test and suite resource management - with 0 lines of "framework code"!
+This is again a consequence of the fact that writing test programs is just writing programs - if your testing library doesn't get in the way.

-## ResourceSuite
+## `ResourceSuite`

 In integration tests, a pattern that comes up often is "allocate resources / dependencies, bootstrap system under test,
 execute a bunch of tests against it, sharing those resources, clean up".
 Since it comes up often,